 Exposure to market risk with respect to commodity prices primarily arises from the Company's purchases and sales of computers, mobiles, electronic products, fashion accessories and related services.
 These are commodity products, whose prices may fluctuate significantly over short periods of time.
 The prices of the Company's purchases generally fluctuate in line with commodity cycles and are generally more volatile depending upon the market conditions.
 Commodity price risk exposure is evaluated and managed through operating procedures and sourcing policies.
-For the reporting periods presented, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.
+For the reporting period presented, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.

-D. Excessive risk concentration
+D Excessive risk concentration

 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 Concentrations indicate the relative sensitivity of the Company's performance to developments affecting a particular industry.

 In order to avoid excessive concentrations of risk, the Company's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
 Identified concentrations of credit risks are controlled and managed accordingly.

-28 Capital management
+26 Capital management

 The Company's objectives when managing capital are to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets.
-The Gearing Ratio as at 31 March 2019 is Nil (31 March 2018: Nil).
-There have been no material breaches in the funancial covenants of any borrowing in the current period.
+Consistent with others in the industry, the Company monitors capital on the basis of the following gearing ratio.
+The gearing ratio as at 31 March 2019 is Nil.